 Connect the USB drive to the machine.
 Restart and get into the boot menu.
 From the boot menu, select the USB flash drive to boot.

 Now, getting into the boot menu is critical here.
-Different system vendors designate different keys to access the boot menu.
-As there’s no specific, universal way to do.
+Different system vendors designate different keys to access the boot menu as there’s no specific, universal way to do it.
 So, you have to do your own research.

 Once you’ve booted into the tool, you’ll see something like this.

 Select the Windows installation where your user account is.
 Then, from the second window, select the user to reset/delete.
-The tool also allows deleting any existing user and adding new ones.
+The tool also allows deleting any existing users and adding new ones.